msc49/Google-Maps-Algorithm-Visualiser/planning.md

 before even trying to implement the algorithm, we need a grid:
 - This can be made using HTML/CSS or Pygame.
 To learn a new library and for a better user experience, i will use the latter

-The grid dimensions are irrelevant for now.
-The grid must be able to:
-- Create a starting node
-- Create an ending node
-- (we will also add walls where the algorithm is not allowed to touch.
-These will also be nodes but for now we ignore this)

 BREAKING DOWN PROBLEM (do each step first before moving onto other):
 - build grid